TRI-AMDD/beep/README.md

 # Summary

-Beep is software designed to support Battery Estimation and Early Prediction of cycle life corresponding to the research of the [d3batt program](https://d3batt.mit.edu/) and the [Toyota Research Institute](http://www.tri.global/accelerated-materials-design-and-discovery/).
+Beep is a software designed to support Battery Evaluation and Early Prediction of cycle life corresponding to the research of the [d3batt program](https://d3batt.mit.edu/) and the [Toyota Research Institute](http://www.tri.global/accelerated-materials-design-and-discovery/).